 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
 For example, the European Union's General Data Protection Regulation (EU GDPR) and the United Kingdom's GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals located, respectively, within the European Economic Area (EEA) and the United Kingdom (UK).
-For example, under the EU GDPR, companies may face temporary or definitive bans on data processing and other corrective actions; fines up to 20 million Euros or 4% of the annual global revenue, whichever is greater; or private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.
-The UK GDPR is independent from, but at present materially aligned with, the EU GDPR, which together with the UK Data Protection Act of 2018, covers the processing of personal information of individuals in the UK.
-Non-compliance with the UK GDPR may result in substantially similar adverse consequence to those in relation to the EU GDPR, including monetary penalties of up to £17.5 million or 4% of worldwide revenue, whichever is higher.
+For example, under the EU GDPR, companies may face temporary or definitive bans on data processing and other corrective actions; fines up to 20 million Euros / 17.5 million pounds sterling under the UK GDPR, or 4% of the annual global revenue, whichever is greater in either case; or private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.
 At this time, we do not believe we are subject to the EU GDPR or the UK GDPR, but should this change, the EU GDPR and the UK GDPR will increase our responsibility and potential liability in relation to personal data that we process, and we may be required to put in place additional mechanisms or change our business practices to ensure compliance with European and other foreign data protection rules.